freshwuzhere/RaceResulter/README.md

 # RaceResulter
-Logs COmpetitors rounding times in XML format file
+# Logs Competitors rounding times in XML format file
+# Built for use on iPhone in Pythinista - this is a pre-requisite.